-3. Are Maitake Mushroom Supplements Safe for Healthy Individuals with CDC73 Mutation Associated Genetic Risk?
+3. What about Maitake Mushroom Supplements for Healthy Individuals with JAK2 Mutation associated Genetic Risk?

-CDC73 mutation causes biochemical pathways/processes like WNT Beta Catenin Signaling, Stem Cell Signaling and Angiogenesis to get impacted.
+JAK2 mutation causes biochemical pathways/processes like Cytokine Signaling, JAK-STAT Signaling and Immune Checkpoints to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Maitake Mushroom should be avoided when the genetic panel identifies the mutation of CDC73 for Neuroendocrine Cancer.
-Maitake Mushroom impacts pathways/processes like WNT Beta Catenin Signaling and Stem Cell Signaling and creates adverse effects with CDC73 and related conditions.
+Maitake Mushroom should not be taken when the genetic panel identifies mutation of JAK2 for Myeloproliferative Neoplasms.
+Maitake Mushroom impacts pathways/processes like Cytokine Signaling and creates adverse conditions with JAK2.

-4. Are Maitake Mushroom Supplements Safe for Healthy Individuals with TP53 Mutation Associated Genetic Risk?
+4. What about Maitake Mushroom Supplements for Healthy Individuals with MLH1 Mutation associated Genetic Risk?

-TP53 is one of the genes available in panels for cancer risk testing.
-TP53 mutation causes biochemical pathways/processes like P53 Signaling, Estrogen Signaling, Stem Cell Signaling, Autophagy and MAPK Signaling to get impacted.
+MLH1 is one of the genes available in panels for cancer risk testing.
+MLH1 mutation causes biochemical pathways/processes like Adherens junction and Mismatch Repair to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Maitake Mushroom supplements when the genetic panel identifies mutation in TP53 for Breast Cancer and Lung Cancer.
-Maitake Mushroom impacts pathways/processes like P53 Signaling and Estrogen Signaling and creates a supportive effect in those with TP53 mutation and related conditions.
+Maitake Mushroom supplements may be considered when the genetic panel identifies mutations in MLH1 for Colon Cancer.
+Maitake Mushroom impacts pathways/processes like Adherens junction and creates a canceling effect in those individuals with MLH1 mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition, which includes food and nutritional supplements like Maitake Mushroom, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Maitake Mushroom are chosen by you and can influence outcomes.